Achievable logoAchievable logo

 Time value of money

-In the dividend models and discounted cash flow chapters, we discussed the concept of the time value of money.
-A dollar received today is worth more than a dollar received in the future due to opportunity cost.
-Money received in the future misses out on potential returns if it were invested today.
+In the dividend models and discounted cash flow chapters, we introduced the time value of money.
+A dollar received today is worth more than a dollar received in the future because of opportunity cost.
+If you don’t have the money today, you can’t invest it today - and you miss out on potential returns.

 • Present value (review)